curl/everything-curl/usingcurl-tls.md

 it too has been deemed not safe enough for use.

 TLS version 1.0 was the first "standard".
 RFC 2246 was published 1999.
-After that, TLS 1.1 came and and in November 2016 TLS 1.2 is the gold standard.
-TLS 1.3 is in the works and we expect to see it finalized and published as a standard by the IETF at some point during 2017.
+After that, TLS 1.1 came and and in 2017, TLS 1.2 is still the gold standard.
+TLS 1.3 is in the works and we expect to see it finalized and published as a standard by the IETF at some point during 2018.

 curl is designed to use a "safe version" of SSL/TLS by default.
 It means that it will not negotiate SSLv2 or SSLv3 unless specifically told to, and in fact